-Yes, there are sweet tooth genes!
-If you’ve been trying to cut down on sugar intake by replacing sugar with artificial sweeteners, beware of their potential side effects.
-Trying one of the best natural sweeteners that is also safe and has zero calories, Lakanto Monkfruit may just change the way you eat!
+If you’ve been trying to cut down on sugar intake by replacing it with artificial sweeteners, beware of their potential side effects.

-Additionally, along with cultured foods, adding the right prebiotics and probiotics into a diet can be game-changing for anyone trying to live a healthier life or to conquer certain health conditions.
+Additionally, along with cultured foods, adding the right prebiotics and probiotics into a diet can be game-changing for anyone trying to live a healthier life or to conquer chronic health conditions.

-Donna Gates spent years introducing stevia to tens of thousands of Americans during the years the FDA banned importation into the US.
-She knew how vital it was for us (and especially our children) to have a safe, sweet-tasting sugar substitute that did not feed fungal infections or raise blood sugar.
+Donna Gates spent years introducing stevia to tens of thousands of Americans during the years the FDA banned importation into the U.S. She knew how vital it was for us (and especially our children) to have a safe, sweet-tasting sugar substitute that didn’t feed fungal infections or raise blood sugar.

 In those earlier days, there were no delicious examples of stevia.
 It was an unpopular herb because of the strong licorice-like aftertaste of the crude green leaf.

 The job was far from over, however, since Americans really had no idea of how to use this new white powder.
-Donna, knowing that there was a “learning curve” to a sugar substitute that was nothing like sugar developed recipes, co-authored a cookbook with Dr. Ray Sahalian called, STEVIA: Cooking with Nature’s Calorie-Free Sweetener.
+Donna, knowing that there was a “learning curve” to a sugar substitute that was nothing like sugar, developed recipes and co-authored a cookbook with Dr. Ray Sahalian called STEVIA: Cooking with Nature’s Calorie-Free Sweetener.7

-Because Stevia is hundreds of times sweeter than sugar, most people found the fluffy white powder difficult to work with, so Body Ecology introduced the first higher quality Reb-A liquid concentrate.
-This more convenient form of stevia is great for sweetening beverages, probiotic drinks and breakfast dishes …but the powder or the liquid aren’t really that acceptable for baking.
+Because stevia is hundreds of times sweeter than sugar, most people found the fluffy white powder difficult to work with, so Body Ecology introduced the first higher quality Reb-A liquid concentrate.

 - Less likely to feed candida

-- Are looking for a calorie-free, natural sweetener
+- Are looking for a great-tasting, calorie-free, natural sweetener

 - Have candida or other fungal and bacterial infections